ballerina-platform/ballerina-lang/docs/tutorials/main-program.md

 ## Whats Next

-Now that you have learnt to write a main program, it is time to learn how to [work with services](passthrough-service.md).
+Now that you have learnt how to write a main program, it is time to learn how to [work with services](passthrough-service.md).